shaunpersad/api-foundation/readme.md

 ## Endpoints

-The sample-routes.php file contains several routes which can be identified as the following kinds of API endpoints:
+The `sample-routes.php` file contains several routes which can be identified as the following kinds of API endpoints:

 ### The Authorize endpoint

-In the sample-routes.php file, this is the /authorize route.
+In the `sample-routes.php file`, this is the `/authorize` route.
-This endpoint is used with the Authorization Code grant type.
+This endpoint is used with the Authorization Code Grant Type.
 A GET request to this endpoint should display a form or other method for a user to log in to your system.
 A POST request to this endpoint should process the login and redirect the user to either a specified "redirect_uri" or back to the form with an error message.
-If the user is redirected to the "redirect_uri", that URI should also contain either the Authorization Code ("code" query param), or the Access Token in the URL fragment if the grant type is "Implicit".
+If the user is redirected to the "redirect_uri", that URI should also contain either the Authorization Code ("code" query param), or the Access Token in the URL fragment if the Grant Type is "Implicit".

 ### The Token endpoint

-In the sample-routes.php file, this is the /api/v1/get-token route.
+In the `sample-routes.php` file, this is the `/api/v1/get-token` route.
-This is the endpoint that, based on whichever grant type you are using, particular parameters are sent and an Access Token is received.
+This is the endpoint that, based on whichever Grant Type you are using, particular parameters are sent and an Access Token is received.
 All requests to this endpoint must have a 'client_id' param, either as a query param, or in the Authorize HTTP Header (Http Basic).
 'client_secret' should only be present if your app uses one.
 Apps should not use client secrets if the secrecy of the secret cannot be guaranteed.
 If your app does use one, supply it either as a query param